 Binational Doctorate (cotutelle de thèse)

 We encourage you to contact BYRD for a consultation at the start.
 Discuss your plans with your supervisors at your home institution and the institution abroad and put them in touch.
-Make sure that the doctoral regulation which governs your PhD allows for binational doctorates.
-Inform the doctoral commission of your plans of setting up a cotutelle agreement.

 Applicants must first seek admission to doctoral studies – at the University of Bremen via the appropriate doctoral commission.
 If the academic degree was obtained abroad, the foreign educational certificates must be recognized for admission to doctoral studies and enrollment as a doctoral candidate.